AkashShetty45/Dlithe/README.md

 - If you would like to contribute to this project, please open an issue or submit a pull request.We welcome contributions and improvements from the community.

+## License

+- This project is licensed under the MIT License